lambdaloop/anipose/docs/start_2d.md

 [pipeline]
 videos_raw = "videos-raw" # change this if you'd like to change name of "videos-raw" folder

-# Settings for a threshold filter
-# Removes data outside threshold (probably errors in tracking), and interpolates
-[filter]
-enabled = true
-medfilt = 13 # length of median filter
-offset_threshold = 25 # offset from median filter to count as jump
-score_threshold = 0.8 # score below which to count as bad
-spline = true # interpolate using cubic spline instead of linear

 # labeling scheme...specify lines that you want to draw for visualizing labels in videos
 [labeling]
 scheme = [